-“The US-Israeli attack on Iran dramatically increases the security risk to ships operating in the Arabian Gulf and adjacent waters,” Jakob Larsen, chief safety and security officer at Bimco shipping association.
+“The US-Israeli attack on Iran dramatically increases the security risk to ships operating in the Arabian Gulf and adjacent waters,” said Jakob Larsen, chief safety and security officer at Bimco shipping association.

 “Ships with business connections to US or Israeli interests are more likely to be targeted, but other ships may also be targeted deliberately or in error.”

-“Mariners should note the potential for elevated electronic interference, including disruption to AIS (automatic identification systems) and other navigational or communications systems,” it said.
+“Mariners should note the potential for elevated electronic interference, including disruption to AIS [automatic identification systems] and other navigational or communications systems,” it said.

 Why is Strait of Hormuz so critical?